jb1981dev/Precise-Docs/docs/source/instwrangler/advancedcopy.rst

 .. figure:: images/advancedCopy_Collections.gif
    :align: center

-*Advanced Copy will allow you to explicitly set target collections or handle it automatically in a reliable way.*
+*You can target collections for the new copies or handle it automatically in a reliable way.*